swiftmade/playback/README.md

     ],
 ]
 ```
+e
 ## Use

-1. The client must supply a idempotency key.
++ The client must supply an idempotency key.
 Otherwise, the middleware won't execute.

 ```
 Idempotency-Key: preferrably uuid4, but anything flies
 ```

-2. The server will look the key up.
++ The server will look the key up.
 If there's a match, exactly that response will be returned.

 You can know that the response is a playback from the response headers: